lydiatliu/lydiatliu.github.io/index.md

 *Upcoming events*
 > I am teaching a new [graduate seminar](/teaching) on Responsible AI in Spring 2024!
-> I'm co-organizing the AAAI 2024 [Workshop on AI for Education: Bridging Innovation and Responsibility](https://ai4ed.cc/workshops/aaai2024), Feb 26-27, 2024, in Vancouver, BC, Canada!

 <!--Recent talk at the Simons Institute workshop on Societal Considerations and Applications (November 2022):